denisecase/digital-forensics-resources/install_autopsy_on_mac.md

 Instructions for Mac and Linux are included in the download.
 See the online page at <https://github.com/sleuthkit/autopsy/blob/develop/Running_Linux_OSX.md>.

+**Important:** Verify each step successfully completes before continuing.
+Each step must complete successfully for the installation to work.

 ## Install Homebrew Package Manager

 The provided scripts require the package manager: [Homebrew](https://brew.sh/), which has installation steps on their site.